lnis-uofu/OpenFPGA/openfpga_flow/openfpga_arch/README.md

 - abspath: All the paths in the architecture file are absolute and hardcoded.
 - ecb: *Enhanced Connection Block* where connection blocks includes feedback connections
 - <Hex|Bin>ModeBits: Use hexadecimal or binary format for mode bits
+- emode: I/O has extra mode bits to drive external blocks outside the FPGA fabric.
+The extra mode bits are assigned by bitstream through custom PCF commands
+- pdl: I/O has a *Programmable Delay Line* (PDL) to insert delay to input and output signals.
+The delay can be configured by bitstream through custom PCF commands

 Other features are used in naming should be listed here.